 Located 2 hours away from Bratislava, Bojnice castle is an architectural masterpiece.
 The Romanesque castle features some Gothic and Renaissance elements and looks like something straight out of fairytale books.
 It is considered one of the most beautiful castles in Europe, and we can’t argue with that.
 The castle is surrounded by extensive park grounds; the tall walls are covered with webs of vines, and the underground caves have spooky decorations and real live bats.
 It’s a spectacle and a must-see when in Slovakia!

-The Sulov Rocks is a national nature reserve located 2 hours from Bratislava, nicknamed the Slovak Dolomites.
+The Sulov Rocks is a national nature reserve located 2 hours from Bratislava, Slovakia, nicknamed the Slovak Dolomites.
 The stunning rock formations come in bizarre shapes like towers, cones, needles, and gates and attract many hikers and rock climbers.
 Slovakia has over 100 castles, so of course, there is a ruined castle at the base of the ridge called the Sulovsky Hrad.

 Slovakia is gifted with excellent hiking trails of various difficulties and unbelievable views.
 Home to nine stunning national parks, some of the best are located in the High Tatras, the most scenic section of the Carpathian mountain range.
 The mountains are located three and a half hours away from Bratislava, on the border with Poland.
 If you are an avid hiker, a day on its own won’t suffice.
 If the Sulov Rocks are compared to the Italian Dolomites, the High Tatras are likened to the Swiss Alps, only less crowded.
 Imagine the serenity.